Friday 16th December 2011 2 Comments

 |Text too small?|

-IAG today announced an agreement to buy AMI, the Christchurch-based insurer bailed out by the government this year, for $380 million in a deal that will see the target’s quake liabilities transferred to a new state-owned company.
+Insurance Australia Group has agreed to buy AMI, the Christchurch-based insurer bailed out by the government this year, for $380 million in a deal that will see the target’s liabilities transferred to a new state-owned company.

 Scott Technology Limited (NZX: SCT) Announces FY21 Results